lightning-viz/lightning-default-index/README.md

 Each visualization is its own [`npm module`](https://www.npmjs.com/search?q=lightning-visualization).

 Want to make your own visualization?
 Read the instructions [here]().
-If you've made something you like, feel free to submit a PR to add it to the defaults here.
+If you've made something you like, submit a PR to this repo with a link and we'll consider adding it as a default!

 [![adjacency](https://raw.githubusercontent.com/lightning-viz/lightning-default-index/master/thumbnails/adjacency.png)](https://github.com/lightning-viz/lightning-adjacency)
 [![force](https://raw.githubusercontent.com/lightning-viz/lightning-default-index/master/thumbnails/force.png)](https://github.com/lightning-viz/lightning-force)